 C. Live Presentation (see room layouts following this section)

-All teams in the final round must use a handheld microphone to aid the taping of the finals competition.
+All teams in the final round must use a handheld microphone to aid the taping of it.

 1. The live presentation of your marketing plan must be delivered in no more than 20 minutes.
 You will lose 5 points at 30 seconds over and for each 15 seconds thereafter.
 You will be cut off at 22 minutes.
 The time begins when presenters arrive at the front of the room, face the judges and the first presenter begins speaking.